BestTimesToVisit.com Logo

 Frequently Asked Questions

-Beyond the all-inclusive resorts, what's a must-do authentic Dominican experience?
+Beyond the all-inclusive resorts, what's a truly local experience I shouldn't miss?

-Is it safe to venture out of the resort, and what's the best way to get around?
+Is it safe to venture out of the resort, and how do I get around?

 How many days do you need in Punta Cana, Dominican Republic?